McKinsey: Five Productivity Strategies That Separate Winners from the Rest

 2. Shift Regional and Product Portfolios Toward Highest Productivity

 Double down on product lines with higher customer value relative to hours needed.
 Refocus geographically on most promising markets.
 Nissan pioneered mass-market EVs.
-Broadcom shifted from semiconductors to infrastructure software for higher margins.
+Broadcom shifted from semiconductors to infrastructure — as explored in the economics of AI compute infrastructuresoftware for higher margins.
 Amazon developed AWS as a productive adjacency.

 3. Reshape Customer Value Propositions to Grow Revenue